meejah/carml/doc/installation.rst

     # usermod username --append --groups debian-tor

-If you changed tor's configuration, don't forget to tell it (as root):
+If you changed Tor's configuration, don't forget to tell it (as root):

 .. code-block:: console